Post-hoc Study of Climate Microtargeting on Social Media Ads with LLMs: Thematic Insights and Fairness Evaluation: Introduction

 Despite the growing prevalence of microtargeting in climate campaigns, there remains a limited understanding of the specific techniques and linguistic patterns employed to engage different demographic groups.
-Traditionally, thematic analysis (TA) has been the preferred method for this task, functioning as a qualitative research technique that focuses on identifying patterns, where themes that emerge from the data drive further analysis \cite{roberts2019attempting,vaismoradi2016theme,vaismoradi2013content,braun2012thematic,braun2006using,tuckett2005applying}.
-However, with the surge of textual data in the digital era, there is an increasing trend towards using computational methods for text analysis \cite{sivarajah2017critical,jagadish2014big,fan2014challenges}.
-TA method often falls short in capturing the nuanced and context-dependent nature of targeted communication.
+Traditional method \cite{roberts2019attempting,vaismoradi2016theme,vaismoradi2013content,braun2012thematic,braun2006using,tuckett2005applying} often falls short in capturing the nuanced and context-dependent nature of targeted communication.
 This gap highlights the need for advanced analytical tools that can dissect and interpret the complex language and strategies used in microtargeted climate advertisements.
 Large language models (LLMs) \cite{brown2020language}, with their robust natural language processing (NLP) capabilities, offer a promising solution to this challenge.
-In this paper, we investigate whether the newly emerged paradigm in NLP; zero-shot prompting of LLMs \cite{brown2020language} and the practice of providing explanations of answers — is better equipped to address those challenges.
+In this paper, we investigate whether the newly emerging paradigm in NLP- zero-shot prompting of LLMs \cite{brown2020language} and the practice of providing explanations of answers are better equipped to address those challenges.

 Explanations are fundamental to human learning \cite{ahn1992schema}, as they underscore task principles that facilitate broad generalizations \cite{lombrozo2006functional,lombrozo2006structure}.
-Consider the example text ( { \textit{``The turbines that provide clean wind energy also create new habitats for fish, keeping the ecosystem healthy." }}) from Figure \ref{prompt_gen}(a) for gender identification task.
+Consider the example text ( { \textit{``The turbines that provide clean wind energy also create new habitats for fish, keeping the ecosystem healthy." }}) from Figure \ref{prompt_gen}(a) for the gender identification task.
 An explanation can elaborate on a brief answer (e.g., { \texttt{\textbf{male}}}) by connecting it to the broader reasoning process necessary to solve the problem (e.g., “{ \texttt{Emphasizing fish habitats may appeal more to men interested in fishing and environmental conservation.}}”).
 Thus, explanations enhance understanding by demonstrating how task principles connect questions to their answers.